St John Plessington Catholic College

 Experience a broad, deep, connected and knowledge rich curriculum

-Our curriculum offer,in its broadest terms,helps students to achieve high standards and make excellent progress.
+Our curriculum offer, in its broadest terms, helps students to achieve high standards and make excellent progress.
 At KS3, the curriculum is broad and students learn essential knowledge built around our medium term plans to ensure they have a deep understanding across a range of subjects.
 There are many opportunities built into lessons to secure the need to recall and retrieve previous learning so that knowledge is fully embedded.

 Develop their literacy and numeracy

 The development of student language and oracy is at the forefront of our curriculum because we understand how vital it is for our students to build confidence in their communication skills, not only for their time in school but also to prepare them for life.
-We ensure students have opportunities in all subjects to discuss, challenge and build on other points of view and to develop their formality of language to ensure they can have the confidence to speak to different audiences.
+We ensure students have opportunities in all subjects to discuss, challenge and build on other points of view and to develop their formality of language and ensure they have the confidence to speak to different audiences.
 By ensuring that students are literate and numerate, they are able to flourish, thrive and access the next stage of their education, employment or training.

 High expectations for their behaviour and achievement